 Most dental insurance providers cover some or all of the cost of dentures.
 However, contact your company to find out the specifics of what they will cover.
-When you have your free dentures consultation a member of our financial and insurance team will help you understand what fees you will be responsible for and can help you set up a payment plan if needed.
+When you have your consultation a member of our financial and insurance team will help you understand what fees you will be responsible for and can help you set up a payment plan if needed.

 The dentures themselves are fabricated in a laboratory from durable and realistic acrylic resins.
 The entire process starts with multiple, different impressions taken by Dr. Evanson.
 Basic impressions are taken first, which are then made into custom fitting trays to capture the tiniest details of your gums and jaws.
 These molds allow technicians to create dentures that fit tightly without chafing or irritating the sensitive gum tissue.

 Dentures will typically need to be replaced every five to 10 years.
 Patients find that the fit of their dentures changes over the years as their jaw bone shrinks.
 Since it is normal for your mouth to change and denture teeth to wear down, have them checked during a yearly dental visit.

 Many people put off investing in dentures because they are afraid they will not be able to eat their favorite foods.
 However, properly fitted dentures can handle nearly every chewy or tough food if you apply adhesives.
 It may be tricky to eat a few foods that require extensive biting power, such as corn on the cob.
 You can still enjoy these foods by cutting the corn from the cob or slicing crisp apples up before eating.
 Small pieces of chewy foods like steak are usually easier to handle than large chunks.